Updated: Jan 4

 Full Route & Itinerary

-Itinerary Note: My boyfriend and I are not avid hikers, we were able to see what we wanted to of each park from viewpoints or light hikes.
+Itinerary Note: We are not avid hikers, we were able to see what we wanted to of each park from viewpoints or light hikes.
 If you are an avid hiker, you may need more time in each park.

 Flight: Morning flight from ATL (Atlanta) to LAS (Las Vegas)